kevin931/CytofDR/README.md

 pip install PyCytoData
 ```

-To view how you can perform DR using ``PyCYtoData``, [this tutorial](https://pycytodata.readthedocs.io/en/latest/tutorial/dr.html) walks through every ste
+To view how you can perform DR using ``PyCYtoData``, [this tutorial](https://pycytodata.readthedocs.io/en/latest/tutorial/dr.html) walks through every step.

 ## Quick Tutorial